 Arrangement by Sensei Prerana Mehta Theme: Principle No. 39 Materials used: Gold bauble, mauve and white chrysanthemums, some artificial berries, and pine cones.
 The container is a big thermocol piece to depict snow.
 Arrangement by Susan SudhirTheme: Principle No. 39 Materials used: Chrysanthemums, sunflowers, and pine leaves in baking trays filled with water to depict a pond scene

-Arrangement by Gnanambikai Theme: Use of unusually shaped container Materials used: Shampoo ginger stalks and chrysanthemum in two ceramic containers
+Arrangement by Gnanambikai Theme: Unusually shaped container Materials used: Shampoo ginger stalks and chrysanthemum in two ceramic containers

 The workshop ended in much merriment with snacks, drinks, and plenty of joyous chit chat.
 The air was filled with the anticipation of holidays and end-of-year celebrations.
 This seemed a fitting end to 2025.
 We meet again in 2026!